+Figure 5.
+Model diagnostics and predictions for the looking‐time analysis.
+Top row: Six panels of model checks (from the modelbased package)—(1) posterior predictive density overlaid on observed data, (2) residuals vs. fitted values to assess homogeneity of variance, (3) Cook’s distance vs. leverage for influential points, (4) variance‐inflation factors for collinearity, (5) Q–Q plot of standardized residuals to evaluate uniformity, and (6) Q–Q plots of random‐effect estimates for normality.

+Bottom panel: Model‐predicted looking times (solid lines) across 20 trials for “NoReward” (salmon) and “Reward” (teal), with shaded ribbons showing ± 95 % confidence intervals.

 Future Plans

 Looking ahead, we plan to expand DevStart with additional tutorials.
 First, some tutorials will address behavioural measures beyond eye-tracking—such as button presses, reaction times, or other motor responses that are often used in cognitive science.
 These expansions will cover how to set up experimental paradigms, data collection, and pre-processing of behavioural data.